-As of February 15, 2012, 69 proofs of claim have been filed in these cases, 19 against KTIA, 11 against UBR, and 39 against CAR.
+As of June 22, 2012, 2012, 76 proofs of claim have been filed in these cases, some of which have been amended, 19 against KTIA, 11 against UBR, and 46 against CAR.
 The Debtors will be reviewing the proofs of claim and comparing them to their books and records and will object to proofs of claim when, and if, appropriate.
 These amounts do not include Claims that are listed in the Debtors' Schedules of Liabilities, which are deemed filed pursuant to section 1111(a) of the Bankruptcy Code unless they are listed as "disputed," "contingent," or "unliquidated."
-Attached to this Disclosure

-Statement as Exhibit 6 is a chart showing claim amounts listed in the Debtors' Schedules as well as amounts asserted in filed proofs of claim, if any.3
+Attached to this Disclosure Statement as Exhibit 6 is a chart showing claim amounts listed in the Debtors' Schedules as well as amounts asserted in filed proofs of claim, if any.3